kartik-venugopal/aural-player/README.md

 ### Important note for anyone upgrading from v2.2.0 (or older) to v2.3.0 or newer app versions

 Please read [this important note](https://github.com/maculateConception/aural-player/wiki/Important-note-for-anyone-upgrading-from-v2.2.0-(or-older)-to-v2.3.0-or-newer-app-versions), otherwise you will lose your previous app settings.

-## How it works (under the hood)

-Aural Player is approximately 100,000 lines of Swift code (incl. tests).
-It uses **AVFoundation's AVAudioEngine** framework for playback, effects, and visualization, and uses **FFmpeg** libraries to decode formats not native to macOS.

 ## Building and running the app